 Honeybees are responsible for one third of the food we eat, especially vegetables, fruits, and nuts.
 Yet, their very existence is threated by shortsighted human practices, such as habitat destruction and pesticide use.
 At Greenfield Bee Fest, adults and kids alike enjoy free Bee Fest activities, performances, lectures, honey-tastings, displays, and art installations while learning about the importance of honeybees and how to help them and other pollinators thrive into the future.

 Over the years, Greenfield Bee Fest has evolved into a city-wide event involving the arts and business community, city government, environmental scientists, and others.
-After taking a pause in 2020 during the COVID-19 pandemic, the festival is coming back in 2021 with the unveiling of six large downtown bee sculptures; the roll-out of a GPS-guided self-tour of Greenfield’s bee-related sights, history, and initiatives; restaurant offerings of various honey specialties; art gallery presentations, and more!
+After taking a pause in 2020 during the COVID-19 pandemic, the festival returned in 2021 with the unveiling of six large downtown bee sculptures; the roll-out of a GPS-guided self-tour of Greenfield’s bee-related sights, history, and initiatives; restaurant offerings of various honey specialties; art gallery presentations, and more.

 CELEBRATING LORENZO LANGSTROTH